Master of Science in Management Information Systems

 Degree Plan

-Additional coursework may be added to the approved degree plan by petition if it is deemed necessary by the committee chair to correct deficiencies in the student’s academic preparation.
+Additional coursework may be added to the approved degree plan by petition through DPSS, if deemed necessary by the advisory committee, to correct deficiencies in the student’s academic preparation.
+No changes can be made to the degree plan once the student’s Final Examination Request or Final Examination Exemption Request is approved by the Graduate and Professional School.

 Distance Education Degree Program